 Conversely, serious health consequences can also arise from too much sun exposure.
 Too much UV radiation can lead to the formation of three types of skin cancers: squamous cell carcinoma, basal cell carcinoma, and melanoma.
 Paradoxically, regular, moderate sun exposure may reduce the incidence of fatal melanoma (Godar et al. 2009).
-Melanoma cells have been shown to convert vitamin D3 to 1,25(OH)2D in vitro (Reichrath et al. 2007), and it has been reported that 1,25(OH)2D can reduce tumor growth and decrease the number and size of skin tumors and melanoma xenografts in animal models (Eisman et al. 1987), and inhibit in vivo pulmonary metastasis (Yudoh et al. 1999) and angiogenesis (Mantell et al. 2000).
-Further, continual rather than intermittent outdoor UV exposure has been associated with a reduced incidence of melanoma (Gandini et al. 2005; Kennedy et al. 2003) relative to the cumulative annual UV dose (Godar 2005) and sun exposure has been associated with increased survival in melanoma patients (Berwick et al. 2005).
-Thus, it has been suggested that promoting protection from all mid-day UV exposures and advising the diligent use of SPF \geq 15 sunscreens may paradoxically be promoting the incidence of melanoma (Godar et al. 2007).
+Melanoma cells have been shown to convert vitamin D_3 to $1,25(OH)2D$ in vitro (Reichrath et al. 2007), and it has been reported that $1,25(OH)2D$ can reduce tumor growth and decrease the number and size of skin tumors and melanoma xenografts in animal models (Eisman et al. 1987) and inhibit in vivo pulmonary metastasis (Yudoh et al. 1999) and angiogenesis (Mantell et al. 2000).
+Further, continual rather than intermittent outdoor UV exposure has been associated with a reduced incidence of melanoma (Gandini et al. 2005; Kennedy et al. 2003) relative to the cumulative annual UV dose (Godar 2005), and sun exposure has been associated with increased survival in melanoma patients (Berwick et al. 2005).
+Thus, it has been suggested that promoting protection from all midday UV exposures and advising the diligent use of sunscreens with SPF ≥ 15 may paradoxically be promoting the incidence of melanoma (Godar et al. 2009; Gorham et al. 2007).

 In conclusion, our estimates suggest that many children may not get enough sun exposure to meet their minimum daily vitamin D requirements.
-However, additional research is needed to confirm our estimates, and improve our understanding of the net benefits and risks of sun exposure to children's health.
+However, additional research is needed to confirm our estimates and to improve our understanding of the net benefits and risks of sun exposure to children's health.